Yrgarcia/EMSSG/README.md

 ## Running a test

 Edit `main.py` to determine whether you want to preprocess parallel data, run the (E)MSSG or skip-gram model or evaluate embeddings on the preposition classification system (MLP).
-You can also calculate Spearman correlations for all available similarity scores (globalSim, avgSim, avgSimC, localSim, maxSim) for SCWS and WS-353 test data by executing `src/word_sim.py`. `word_sim.py` also includes functionalities for plotting the nearest sense and global vectors.
+You can also calculate Spearman correlations for all available similarity scores (globalSim, avgSim, avgSimC, localSim, maxSim) for SCWS and WS-353 test data and plot the nearest sense and global vectors given a word as input.

 ### Preprocess Parallel Corpus
 You can either use the excerpt of the English-Spanish parallel corpus provided in `Preprocessing/es_en/` for preprocessing or download a [Europarl Parallel Corpus](http://www.statmt.org/europarl/).
 Currently, Spanish, Finnish, German and Polish are supported for training the EMSSG.
 The resulting alignments and tokenized files will be automatically saved in the correct directory for the EMSSG model to use.